ChanthMiao/ghc-wiki-mirror/Tracking-Spurious-Failures.md

 ### Components

+* I created a public spreadsheet where people can report spurious failures.
+It can be found via the [tracking issue].
+* A (local to my laptop) full-text-search database of job traces
 * CI failure database (in Postgres)
 * Extension to to ghc_perf_import that records new failures to the database
 * Dashboard built in Grafana that queries the database.
 Can't have too many links to [the dashboard][dashboard]. :)
 * ci-failure-update
 * fetch-job-data
-* I created a public spreadsheet where people can report spurious failures.
-It can be found via the [tracking issue].
 * Views against the full-text search database

 ### Queries

 (TBD)

-1.Create fts_job_trace
+1. Create fts_job_trace
 1. Create all_types
 1. Queries for the dashboard